- Filovirus, several subtypes: infects humans and non-human primates. Cause of Ebola virus disease (EVD) also called Ebola hemorrhagic fever.

 - A range of approaches under study aims to limit viral expansion by limiting virally triggered severe inflammation.

-- Most have been studied in animal models, but some human data exist.
+- Most have been studied in animal models, but human data growing.

 - WHO will determine outside of clinical trials which to potentially employ on a compassionate/emergency basis.
-(Table adapted from Malvy, Lancet 2019)
+(Table adapted from Malvy, Lancet 2019 with updates)

 Viral polymerase inhibitor